falsidge/mocookies/README.md

 ## Roadmap

-Clean up code/remove unused features; Have a good selection of simple foodstuffs to craft; Have bushes (strawberry, blueberry) fully implemented.
+First release: Clean up code/remove unused features; Add pride cookie (all dyes), chocolate cookie, and strawberries and blueberries; Have bushes (strawberry, blueberry) fully implemented.

-pride cookie with all dyes, also chocolate cookie

 snowball + sugar + milk + beetroot -> Beet Icecream (maybe also chocolate)

-pizza?
+pizza? muffins?

-If I found out how to make a "Pan" item return itself in recipes that use it, I could have this Pan item (stick + iron) used for certain recipes like Breaded Chicken (pan + egg + bread + chicken)...
+coffee bush, which gives you coffee... berries? that you smelt to get roasted coffee beans, that you can turn into coffee (that gives speed)

 pastry dough + sugar + beetroot -> Beet Cake (four slices)